 This Office Hours series offers a virtual learning space for those who are working in and leading youth-run programs and organizations to come together.
 This space is perfect for leaders of Youth MOVE chapters and other youth-run programs that engage youth with lived mental health experience in change-making.

-Are you a family leader with lived experience as a primary caregiver of a child, youth, or young adult with mental health or substance use need?
-Are you working in a role that fosters and supports family engagement in agency practice and policy decisions?
-The Family Exchange is a peer networking group to share experiences, innovative and effective practices, skills and knowledge, solution to barriers and challenges, and key information supporting your role as a family leader.
+Whether you are new to your role or you have been in the family movement for many years, the Family Exchange is a peer networking group to share experiences, innovative and effective practices, skills and knowledge, solution to barriers and challenges, and key information supporting your role as family leaders.

 Youth Coordinator Office Hours